haskell/stylish-haskell/README.markdown

 - Aligns and sorts `import` statements
 - Groups and wraps `{-# LANGUAGE #-}` pragmas
 - Removes trailing whitespace
-- Replaces tabs by four spaces
+- Replaces tabs by four spaces (note that this is turned off by default)

 Feature requests are welcome!
 Use the [issue tracker] for that.